AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.1-release-activity/23-1-release-overview.md

 >[!NOTE]
 >
 >The Resource Scheduler was removed from the Preview environment on October 20.
-It will be removed from the Production environment on November 10.
+It will be removed from the Production environment with the 23.1 release in January 2022.

 As part of the deprecation of the Resource Scheduling tools, we have removed the following areas: